Are you tired of trying to decipher the information about food and nutrition on the internet and in the media?

 Processing food is changing its whole initial state to something else.
 However, this doesn't necessarily mean the loss or removal of nutrients.

 Not all processed foods are created equal.
-Turning your veggies & fruits into a smoothie is one way of processing, but it's healthy for you, just as it is with nut butter or plant milk.
+Turning your veggies and fruits into a smoothie is one way to process them, and it's healthy for you, just as it is with nut butter or plant milk.

-However, highly processed foods like bakery goods like cakes, biscuits, bread, pizza, pasta, instant oatmeal, white flour, white rice, etc., are not health-promoting foods.
+However, highly processed foods, such as bakery goods like cakes, biscuits, bread, pizza, pasta, instant oatmeal, white flour, and white rice, are not considered health-promoting foods.

-Processed foods are mainly added preservatives, some of which, if consumed regularly, can cause adverse health side effects.
+Processed foods typically contain preservatives, some of which, if consumed regularly, can lead to adverse health effects.
 Here is a list of chemicals added to processed foods:

 - Food coloring